Business analytics utilizes data and quantitative methods to derive meaning, driving more informed business decision-making and change.

 Real-World Applications of Business Analytics

 Amazon, a company using big data and analytics at some of the largest scales, is utilizing business analytics to identify buyer fraud on its platform.
-By collecting more than 2,000 data points on every order, they use machine learning algorithms to predict and identify transactions that have a high probability of being fraudulent, saving millions of dollars per year.
+By collecting more than 2,000 data points on every order, they use machine learning algorithms to predict and identify transactions that are highly likely to be fraudulent, saving millions of dollars per year.

 Benefits of Utilizing Business Analytics